Heading 1

 Use Where to Buy technology

 Implementing Where to Buy technology can help brands facilitate and track the omnichannel experiences of their visitors.
-It streamlines the path to purchase by directing shoppers to their favourite marketplaces to convert.
+It streamlines the path to purchase by directing shoppers to their favorite marketplaces to convert.
 Not only will this increase conversions but it will also allow you to track consumer journeys across multiple channels and gather valuable basket-level data.

 Implement Digital Shelf tools